Fairfield (Ohio) five-star offensive tackle Jackson Carman, one of the top-rated prospects in the class of 2018, holds Clemson in high regard.

 “Just telling me that I had been looking good and to keep up the good work,” Carman said, “and that I always had a home in Clemson.”

 Clemson, Ohio State, Alabama and Southern Cal are currently recruiting him the hardest.

-Though location isn’t technically on Clemson’s side with the Ohio standout, boding well for the Tigers is that Carman’s father lives in Charleston.
+Though location isn’t geographically in Clemson’s favor with the Ohio standout, boding well for the Tigers is that Carman’s father lives in Charleston.

-Carman traveled to South Carolina over the summer, and while he wasn’t able to work out a visit to Clemson, he heard a lot about the Tigers.
+Carman traveled to South Carolina over the summer, and while he wasn’t able to work out a visit to Clemson then, he heard a lot about the school.